python/devguide/getting-started/git-boot-camp.rst

 To pause automatic merging, apply the "DO-NOT-MERGE" label to the PR or submit a review requesting changes.
 The latter will put an "awaiting changes" label on the PR, which pauses the auto-merge similarly to "DO-NOT-MERGE".
-After the author submits a fix, re-requests review, and receives a new accepting review, auto-merge will complete.
+After the author submits a fix and re-requests review, you can resume the auto-merge process either by submitting an approving review or by dismissing your previous review that requested changes.

 Note that pushing new changes after the auto-merge flow was enabled does **NOT** stop it.